micmejia/bible-dump/AMPC/Romans/Rom 3.md

 For no person will be justified (made righteous, acquitted, and judged acceptable) in His sight by observing the works prescribed by the Law.
-For [the real function of] the Law is to make men recognize _and_ be conscious of sin [[^a]not mere perception, but an acquaintance with sin which works toward repentance, faith, and holy character].
+For [the real function of] the Law is to make men recognize _and_ be conscious of sin [not mere perception, but an acquaintance with sin which works toward repentance, faith, and holy character].